Can Dogs Eat Sour Cream? Is Sour Cream Safe for Dogs?

 When Shouldn’t You Feed Your Dog Sour Cream?

-Another time that you shouldn’t feed sour cream to your dog is if they are already overweight.
-Sour cream is high in calories and especially high in fat.
-It can easily contribute to overfeeding and cause your dog to gain weight.
-Obese dogs should be kept far from this fat-laden snack.
+Another reason to not give sour cream to your dog is if they are already overweight.
+Sour cream is high in calories and especially high in fat, which can easily contribute to excessive calories and cause your dog to gain weight.
+Obese dogs should be kept far away from this fat-laden snack.

 Does Sour Cream Benefit Your Dog?